 Some matches are played.
 Others are proclaimed.
-The women’s final of the El Gouna International 2026 was the second kind — a match where Hania El Hammamy did not just defend the world number one ranking but wrote, in plain view of the glass court and the home crowd and the champion across the net, a sentence that had been building all tournament: the next decade belongs to her.
+The women’s final of the El Gouna International 2026 was the second kind — a match where Hania El Hammamy did not just defend the world number one ranking but wrote, in plain view of the glass court and the home crowd and the champion on the other side of the glass, a sentence that had been building all tournament: the next decade belongs to her.

 One by one, across five days of play, she had put every opponent in her place.
 A top-twenty breakthrough silenced in the first round.
 A top-ten challenger managed in four games.
 A European top-eight quarter-finalist pushed into a rhythm she could not recover from.
 Amina Orfi, the 18-year-old heir apparent of the Egyptian pipeline, neutralised in a semi-final that left both players visibly wounded.
 And then, under the Red Sea lights, Nour El Sherbini — the seven-time world champion, the woman who had ruled this sport through an entire generation and who could reclaim world number one with one more victory — was looked squarely in the eye and told, with a fourth-game closing sequence that will be replayed for years: the reign has changed hands.
 A new sheriff is in town.
 And she does not intend to leave.